 The previous transit map was designed 27 years ago.
 Since that time, quite a lot of stations have appeared, and the map has got out of style and become too complicated.
-Nearly three million people a day use Berlin commuter rail and U-Bahn (subway), one can’t just put a blind eye on it.
+Nearly three million people a day use Berlin urban rail and underground, one can’t just put a blind eye on it.
 It is obvious that the map needs updating.

 The new map has been designed from scratch within two years.
 Not only allows it to navigate quicker and build a route, but it also does delight passengers’ eyes.

 New Geometry of Lines

 The lines are drawn in a way that allows to find the required station and build a route as easy as possible.
 Owing to large rounded angles and small quantity of turns, eyes can easier monitor the route.

 The pervious map looked too robotized.
 Too many turns made it very hard to read.
 It was quite an ordeal to draw a route.